 I first picked this up because it only had 7 ingredients.
 The nutrition facts passed with flying colors: 110 calories, 25 grams of protein and 0 grams of sugar in one scoop.
 Of course zero grams of sugar means it’s sweetened with something, but in this case they used stevia.
 No sucralose, GMOs or artificial colors/flavors.
 Both the chocolate and strawberry flavors were delicious mixed in shakes and yogurt.
 The label says it’s lactose free but my stomach said otherwise.
 I don’t like that they make the claim on the front that it’s made with rBGH (hormone)-free whey protein, but then there’s an asterisk on the back of the package that states that there is only a limited supply of rBGH-free whey protein and there are times when “the world supply runs short” so they must use something else.
 Sounds like a cop-out to use a claim for marketing purposes then not have to make good on it because of the disclaimer.

-I won’t waste my time reviewing all the other popular, cheap “bro” powders with artificial sweeteners and dyes because they would all look the same as the one above.
-You already know what I think about them– you can do better!
+I won’t waste my time reviewing all the popular, cheap “bro” powders (basically everything GNC makes) with artificial sweeteners and dyes.
+You can do better!

 2) Plant-based protein powders (in order of best to worst):

 Let me start by saying that after trying at least 20 different plant-based protein powders, most of them are absolutely revolting.
 I wish they tasted better, but it’s hard to get pea protein to taste like chocolate.